-In the first quarter of 2011 the Company's senior management established the level of target performance for 2011 associated with each of the Company and business area or region performance metrics.
-Those target levels were reviewed and approved by the Company's President and Chief Executive Officer and by the Compensation Committee of the Company's Board of Directors (the "Compensation Committee").
+In the first quarter of the plan year, the Company's senior management establishes the level of target performance for the year associated with each of the Company and business area or region performance metrics.
+Those target levels are reviewed and approved by the Company's President and Chief Executive Officer and by the Compensation Committee of the Company's Board of Directors (the "Compensation Committee").